edvalas/DataRepProject/README.md

 ### Ed Lasauskas

 ##Overview
 This is a project to design and document an API for a dataset.
-The dataset is in PDF format and was taken from [RSA.ie](http://www.rsa.ie/)
+The dataset was taken from [RSA.ie](http://www.rsa.ie/)

 ##The dataset
 The dataset is in PDF format and is available